alexandzors/things/docs/grafana.md

 - Once your grafana.ini is setup, we can setup Grafana.

-`docker run -d --user 1000 --volume "/home/user/grafana:/var/lib/grafana" --volume "/home/user/grafana/conf:/etc/grafana" -p 3000:3000 -e "GF_SECURITY_ADMIN_PASSWORD=admin" -e "GF_INSTALL_PLUGINS=natel-influx-admin-panel,ryantxu-annolist-panel,jdbranham-diagram-panel,grafana-worldmap-panel,grafana-piechart-panel" grafana/grafana`
+`docker run -d --user 1000 --volume "/home/user/grafana:/var/lib/grafana" --volume "/home/user/grafana/conf:/etc/grafana" -p 3000:3000 -e "GF_SECURITY_ADMIN_PASSWORD=admin" -e "GF_INSTALL_PLUGINS=natel-influx-admin-panel,ryantxu-annolist-panel,jdbranham-diagram-panel,grafana-worldmap-panel,grafana-piechart-panel,grafana-clock-panel" grafana/grafana`

 > Make sure that you have both the grafana-world-panel and grafana-piechart-panel are included in your plugins install otherwise you won't be able to use a few Varken features.